Sam Lay: Career

 He began his career in 1957, as the drummer for the Original Thunderbirds.
 He soon after became the drummer for the harmonica player Little Walter.

 In 1960, he became the regular drummer for Muddy Waters, and remained in Waters's band until 1966.
 In that time he also began recording and performing with prominent blues musicians, including Willie Dixon, Howlin' Wolf, Eddie Taylor, John Lee Hooker, Junior Wells, Bo Diddley, Magic Sam, Jimmy Rogers, and Earl Hooker.
 The recordings Lay made during this time, along with Waters's album Fathers and Sons, recorded in 1969, are considered to be among the definitive works of Waters and Wolf.

 In 1963, Lay joined the Paul Butterfield Blues Band, and recorded and toured extensively with them.
 Bob Dylan used Lay as his drummer when he introduced electric rock at the Newport Folk Festival in 1965.
 Lay also recorded on Dylan's track "Highway 61 Revisited", and may have provided the siren whistle Dylan famously uses on the track.

 Sam Lay was used as a drummer for The Chambers Brothers at Newport.
-They had an early Drummer called Michael Konnic (aka Mike Konnic).
+They had an early Drummer called Michael Konnic.
 It was around the time they went to the Newport festival, that they got into a dispute with him.
 For some reason Konnic wanted to fight with them and his elder brother nearly got involved.
 According to Joe Chambers, he said "We love you man.
 We want you to play drums."
 The brothers were backed by Sam Lay at Newport on their first night at the festival.
 George Chambers was impressed by the "big sound" of Lay and asked him to back the brothers on another set.
 One of the songs they performed, "I Got It", appeared on the Newport Folk Festival 1965 compilation LP, which was issued on the Vanguard label.